ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 > Why is the type signature of something as simple as a number so verbose?
 > Because many things have number-like properties (can be counted, added, subtracted etc.): potatoes, firemen, structs containing arrays of CSV files, etc.

 > If a type is an "instance" of a typeclass such as `Num`, the corresponding functions to operate "numerically", e.g. sum, product, absolute value etc., can be used on data objects belonging to it.
-Another way of seeing this is that `+`, `*`, `abs` have been "overloaded" to be applicable on the given type as well.
+Equivalently, by making it an instance of `Num`, we have "stapled" additional numerical functionality onto our type.
+More about this deep idea in the next sections.

 Let's interact some more with the interpreter and see what happens: